TheDotLabs/Bacol/README.md

 - `./bacol.sh --ks /home/amit/.android/debug.keystore --ks-pass pass:android`
 - `./bacol.sh --key /home/amit/test/key.pk8 --cert /home/amit/test/cert.x509.pem`

-On successful execution of bacol, you can find the signed apk in `out` directory of the project.
+On successful execution of bacol, you can find the signed apk in the `out` directory of the project.

-## What are the limitations of Bacol:question:
+## What are the limitations of Bacol :question:
 1. Currently it doesn't support incremental compilation.
 2. AARs are not directly supported.
 3. Slow when compiling a large project.
-4. No kotlin support
+4. No Kotlin support
 5. Code generation at compile time using annotations doesn't work.
 6. You can't specify the compileSdkVersion.
 Bacol currently picks the latest available in your SDK.
-7. Required a fix project structure.
+7. Required a fixed project structure.

-## Future prospects in priority order.
+## Prospects in priority order.
 - [ ] Support Kotlin and AARs
 - [ ] Perform incremental compilation
 - [ ] Respect annotations and code generation
-- [ ] Allow user to select compileSdk.
+- [ ] Allow the user to select compileSdk.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/amitkma/Bacol.